okeowo-cloud/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 15-comedy_only.sql: script lists all Comedy shows in the database hbtn_0d_tvshows.

 16-shows_by_genre.sql: script  lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.

+100-not_my_genres.sql: script list all genres not linked to the show Dexter

+101-not_a_comedy.sql: script list all shows without the genre Comedy in the database hbtn_0d_tvshows.

+102-rating_shows.sql: script lists all shows from hbtn_0d_tvshows_rate by their rating.

+103-rating_genres.sql: script lists all genres in the database hbtn_0d_tvshows_rate by their rating.